Heliozoa/elm_rs/CONTRIBUTING.md

 ```

 ### Testing
 The tests use optional dependencies, so `--all-features` is needed.
 At the moment the test for forms requires manual interaction by opening a browser so it's ignored.
+The tests use `elm repl` so Elm has to be installed.

 ```console
 cargo test --all-features -- --include-ignored --nocapture